yt-project/yt/doc/source/developing/creating_derived_fields.rst

 Defining a New Field
 --------------------

-So once a new field has been conceived of, the best way to create it is to construct a function that performs an array operation -- operating on a collection of data, neutral to its size, shape, and type.
-(All fields should be provided as 64-bit floats.)
+Once a new field has been conceived of, the best way to create it is to construct a function that performs an array operation -- operating on a collection of data, neutral to its size, shape, and type.

 A simple example of this is the pressure field, which demonstrates the ease of this approach.